shawlab-moffitt/PATH-SURVEYOR-Suite/1-Getting_Started/2-FilePrep/README.md

-# DRPPM-FilePrep Shiny App
+# PATH-SURVEYORS FilePrep R Shiny App

-To help ease the set-up process of the DRPPM-PATH-SURVEIOR suite of tools, we have developed two methods for the user to prepare their files to be compatible with the applications and various scripts.
-Users can cole the Github repo and run the application or script locally (both perform the same task), or the user can visit the following link to a server hosting the app: http://shawlab.science/shiny/Dev/DRPPM_PATH_SURVEIOR_FilePrep/.
+To help ease the set-up process of the PATH-SURVEYORS suite of tools, we have developed two methods for the user to prepare their files to be compatible with the applications and various scripts.
+Users can cole the Github repo and run the application or script locally (both perform the same task), or the user can visit the following link to a server hosting the app: http://shawlab.science/shiny/Dev/PATH_SURVEYORS_FilePrep/.

 # Features